vercel/ai/.changeset/brown-elephants-invite.md

 'ai': minor
 ---

-Update packages and examples to use openai@beta-4
+Update packages and examples to use OpenAI SDK v4